Tapir79/aws-infra/infra-templates/README.md

     ```
     Replace `<BASTION_IP_HERE>` with IP in the `Outputs` section of the `delphi-networking` CloudFormation Stack labeled _"BastionHostIP"_
  1. Execute [infra-provisioning](../infra-provisioning/) playbook as described in its README.

+    > This configuration file is usually located at path `~/.ssh/config`.
+However depending on your OS/environment the actual path may differ.